ava-labs/teleporter/contracts/src/Teleporter/upgrades/README.md

 ## Overview

 The `TeleporterMessenger` contract is non-upgradable, once a version of the contract is deployed it cannot be changed.
-This is with the intention of preventing any changes to the contract that could potentially introduce bugs or vulnerabilities.
+This is with the intention of preventing any changes to the deployed contract that could potentially introduce bugs or vulnerabilities.

-However, we do want to be able to provide new features and improvements to the `TeleporterMessenger` contract.
-To do this we have implemented a `TeleporterRegistry`.
+However, there should still be new versions of the `TeleporterMessenger` contract that provide new features, and `TeleporterRegistry` supports the integration with these new versions.

 The `TeleporterRegistry` keeps track of a mapping of `TeleporterMessenger` contract versions to their addresses.
 This allows us to deploy new versions of the `TeleporterMessenger` contract and then update the `TeleporterRegistry` to point to different versions.
 The `TeleporterRegistry` can only be updated through a Warp out-of-band message that meets the following requirements: